rabadaki/general-mcp/README.md

 ## License

-MIT License - feel free to use and modify as needed!
+MIT License - feel free to use and modify as needed! # Force redeploy